actions/importer-labs/gitlab/valet-audit-lab.md

 2. Follow all steps [here](../gitlab#valet-configure-lab) to configure Valet.

 ## Perform an audit

-We will be performing an audit against a preconfigured GitLab instance.
 Before running the command we need to collect some information:

   1. What namespace or group do we want to audit? __valet__
   2. Where do we want to store the result? __tmp/audit__